Celebrity Fit Club (American TV series): Season 5 (2007): Men vs. Women

 The fifth season of Celebrity Fit Club premiered on 22 April 2007.
 Unlike previous seasons, the teams were grouped by sex until the team trade.
 The team trade took place on 13 May 2007.
-This season had 8 Episodes.
+This season had 8 Episodes and had up to 1.5 million viewers for some episodes.

 Statistics as of 10 June 2007.

 Season 6 (2008): Boot Camp

-The sixth season, titled Celebrity Fit Club: Boot Camp, premiered on 13 March 2008 for 8 episodes.
+The sixth season, titled Celebrity Fit Club: Boot Camp, premiered on 13 March 2008 for eight episodes.
 The cast comprised both alumni of past seasons and newcomers.
 The alumni included:

 Note: The Blue Team were known as the Newbies for the first 5 weigh-ins of the season.

 Note: The Red Team were known as the Second Chancers for the first 5 weigh-ins of the season.

 Production designer Roy Rede was hired to create the season's new design.
 A boot camp standing set complete with an obstacle course was built in the mountains outside of Los Angeles.